Afroman, well known for his 2001 hit, succeeded in his mission to make a

 male concert goer walked on stage too, but that may also be due to

-3. A loss of control.
+remaining in shock from the first trespasser.) - A loss of control.
 For example, in his apology, Afroman cites his quest

 to make a career comeback.
 Thus, despite not receiving consent, the